-- Use a formalized and documented quality improvement process: - For information about quality improvement processes or continuous process improvement, please see https://www.ahrq.gov/ncepcr/tools/pf-handbook/mod4.html#:~:text=In%20health%20care%2C%20quality%20improvedment,analyzed%2C%20improved%2C%20and%20controlled - Comply with the requirements of 62 P.S. § 1406(a) and 55 Pa.
-Code § 1101.63(a) by agreeing not to charge any Medicaid enrollee for covered services: - Please refer to the regulation at http://pacodeandbulletin.gov/Display/pacode?file=/secure/pacode/data/055/ch apter1101/s1101.63.html&d=reduce
+- Comply with the requirements of 62 P.S. § 1406(a) and 55 Pa.
+Code § 1101.63(a) by agreeing not to charge any Medicaid enrollee for covered services. - Please refer to the regulation at: https://pacodeandbulletin.gov/Display/pacode?file=/secure/pacode/data/055/c hapter1101/s1101.63.html&d=reduce

 Quality care for members and their families is important.
-Magellan is committed to continuous quality improvement and outcomes management through its company-wide Quality

-Improvement Program that includes assessment, planning, measurement, and re-assessment of key aspects of care and services.
+Magellan is committed to continuous quality improvement and outcomes management through its company-wide Quality Improvement Program that includes assessment, planning, measurement, and re-assessment of key aspects of care and services.
 Magellan has collaborated with our County Partners and providers to develop a Quality Improvement Program that strives to improve the delivery of services to HealthChoices' members.